1986 Malatya earthquake: Damage

 The mainshock killed 15 people and injured a hundred more.
 Dozens of houses were reportedly damaged.
 The worst hit town was Doğanşehir, where 13 people were killed and 100 houses collapsed.
 In the neighboring town of Gölbaşı, the quake took two more lives, destroyed the town's mosque, and caused schools to be closed.
 At the nearby Sürgü Dam, 10 kilometers to the northeast, very strong shaking caused cracks to appear in the dam.
-The largest of the cracks were up to 150 meters in length, 20 centimeters in width, and 3 meters deep.
+The largest of the cracks was up to 150 meters in length, 20 centimeters in width, and 3 meters deep.
 A strong aftershock on June 6 caused an additional fatality and four more injuries.